 - Camp Gay: Averted.
 None of the gay characters are particularly effeminate.

-- The Casanova: Dr. Frank Hanson (Steve Zahn) , George's younger brother, is seen with one gorgeous fiancée after another.
-With the implication that this is Frank's method of getting into their pants.
-Promising marriage but never going through with it.
-At some point, he is flirting with two women at the same time, just before introducing his newest fiancée.
-His reaction when he learns that the couple of Vince and Melissa Marx (Kali Rocha) broke up, is to ask whether Melissa is cute and available.
-With his current fiancée standing right next to him.
-One of the final scenes of the film features his wedding.
-Whether Frank is able to stay in a monogamous relationship is never adressed.
+- The Casanova: Dr. Frank Hanson (Steve Zahn), George's younger brother, is seen with one gorgeous fiancée after another.
+At one point, he is seen flirting with two women at the same time, just before introducing his newest fiancée.
+His reaction when he learns that the couple of Vince and Melissa Marx (Kali Rocha) broke up, is to ask whether Melissa is cute and available, while his current fiancée standing right next to him.
+By the end of the film, he becomes a Ladykiller in Love, truly falling hard for one woman, such that he finally gets married.

-- Caustic Critic: Rodney is a professional critic and his style is overly insulting to various theatrical directors.
-At some point, Rodney is assaulted by an irrate director.
+- Caustic Critic: Rodney is a professional theatre critic whose style is overly insulting to various theatrical directors.
+At one point, Rodney is assaulted by an irate director.

 - Cure Your Gays: Played with.
-Constance summarises Nina's efforts as trying to bring George "to his senses".
+Constance summarizes Nina's efforts as trying to bring George "to his senses".

 - Fag Hag: Nina at first.
 Then she falls hard for her gay friend.

-- Fair Cop: Louis Crowley.
-An African-American with model looks.
+- Fair Cop: Louis Crowley, a police officer who's African-American, with model looks.

 - The Ghost: Lucy Jane Parnell, George's first love, is frequently mentioned but never seen.